hassanzohdy/mongez-react-atom/README.md

 The main purpose of the birth of this package is to work with a simple and performant state management tool to handle data among components.

-## This is not a replacement for Redux
+## This can be a replacement for Redux

-Redux is a powerful state management tool, the purpose of this package is to use a simple state management which provides a good performance with large applications, however, its features is limited compared to Redux.
+Redux is a powerful state management tool, the purpose of this package is to use a simple state management which provides a good performance with large applications.

 ## Installation